PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 Compiler directives after the hash "#" are things the compiler "pre-processes", which means when we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.

-(We will get to what a compiler is later, just know it converts text based code into `0`s and `1`s instructions for the computers processor)
+(We will get to what a compiler is later, just know it converts text based written code into `0`s and `1`s instructions for the computers processor)

 "std" is short for "standard", and "io" is short for "input output", so we get "include standard input output code".

 The ".h" means it is a C "header" file.
 Headers files are normal C code except the code has already been turned into 0s and 1s!
-(This way the compiler doesn't have to compile all the *headers* we include and can just "link" them all to together in a stage called "linking").
-The code in a header file is just a bunch of "function hints" to functions that are in the binary (0s and 1s) code file.
+(This way the compiler doesn't have to convert all the *headers* we include and can just "link" them all to together in a stage called "linking").
+The code in a header file is just a bunch of "function hints" to functions that are in a binary (0s and 1s) code file.

 Where is the "stdio.h" code in the computer?
 The "stdio.h" code is used so often it comes builtin with the compiler (aka when you download a compiler it also downloads the stdio.h file).